-14.1 For the purposes of this Contract, a Force Majeure Event means an event beyond the reasonable control of the Supplier including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), failure of a utility service or transport network, act of God, pandemic, epidemic, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or other similar event; or default of suppliers or subcontractors.
+13.1 For the purposes of this Contract, a Force Majeure Event means an event beyond the reasonable control of the Supplier, including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), failure of a utility service or transport network, act of God, pandemic, epidemic, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or other similar event, or any default of suppliers or subcontractors.

-15.1 It is not anticipated that the employment of any person will transfer from the Customer to the Supplier pursuant to this Contract.
+14.1 It is not anticipated that the employment of any person will transfer from either party to the other pursuant to this Contract.

-15.2 Where any individual is transferred from the Customer to the Supplier by virtue of TUPE, without limiting any other remedy available to the Supplier, the Customer agrees to indemnify and hold the Supplier harmless against any liability howsoever arising prior to the date of said transfer.
+14.2 Where any individual is transferred from the Customer (or any incumbent supplier) to the Supplier by virtue of TUPE, without limiting any other remedy available to the Supplier, the Customer agrees to indemnify and hold the Supplier harmless against any liability howsoever arising prior to the date of said transfer.

 (b) The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, subcontract, declare a trust over or deal in any other manner with all or any of its rights or obligations under the Contract.

 (a) Any notice or other communication given to a party under or in connection with this Contract shall be in writing, addressed to that party at its registered office (if it is a company) or its principal place of business (in any other case) or such other address as that party may have specified to the other party in writing in accordance with this clause, and shall be delivered personally or sent by prepaid first-class post or other next working day delivery service, or by commercial courier or e-mail.